vsamiamv/dvwa_azure_waf/readme.md

 - Ensure you are logged in to Azure CLI before running the scripts (`az login`).
 - You can modify the variable names and values in the scripts to suit your requirements.
 - The scripts will create and configure all necessary Azure resources.
+- You will need to enable the waf policy after creation since the policy is created in the disabled state.

 ---